docupike/docs/docs/user/imports/csv.md

 ## Step #4

 During step 4 each column gets its own row in the mapping.
-Thus, each row of the .csv file can be linked to an attribute.
+Thus, each row of the CSV file can be linked to an attribute.
 After clicking on the `Add` button, the appropriate attribute can be selected from the extended dialog menu or its name can be entered directly into the search bar to have suitable attributes suggested.

 Now you pick the corresponding attribute via the `radio button` and click save to confirm the selection.
 This way, each column is assigned until all assignments are complete.
 Assignments can be solved later.
 Columns without assignment will be ignored during the import.